gts333/IBM_IXN_Experience/README.md

 # Industry Exchange Network
-This is the final year project for Tangsheng Geng at UCL, which is building an online community for IBM IXN to allow information display and interaction among industries, students and universities.
+This is the final year project for a candidate at UCL, which is building an online community for IBM IXN to allow information display and interaction among industries, students and universities.

 The application is deployed on IBM cloud using Docker and Kubernetes.